salinityengine/editor/README.md

 # Slide

-The Salinity Editor.
-An easy to use, drag and drop editor for the [Salinity Engine](https://github.com/salinityengine/engine).
+The Salinity (IDE) Editor, an easy to use drag and drop editor for the [Salinity Engine](https://github.com/salinityengine/engine).

 <br />